-VNA Community Healthcare’s psychiatric nurses are highly experienced with strong backgrounds in both psychiatric and medical nursing.
+VNA Community Healthcare & Hospice’s psychiatric nurses are highly experienced with strong backgrounds in both psychiatric and medical nursing.
 A number of our staff have masters degrees and several are APRNs (Advance Practice Registered Nurses).
 We provide patients with support and structure, help them take their medications properly and promote the stability necessary for independent living.
 Call us for psychiatric nursing care when you:

 - come home from a hospital or rehab facility and need ongoing treatment

 - are struggling to take your medications regularly